pmndrs/gltfjsx/readme.md

   --transform, -T     Transform the asset for the web (draco, prune, resize)
-    --resolution, -R  Resolution for texture resizing (default: 1024) --keepmeshes, -j  Do not join compatible meshes --keepnormals, -n Do not compress normal maps with loss --keepmaterials, -M Do not palette join materials --format, -f      Texture format (default: "webp")
+    --resolution, -R  Resolution for texture resizing (default: 1024) --keepmeshes, -j  Do not join compatible meshes --keepmaterials, -M Do not palette join materials --format, -f      Texture format (default: "webp")
     --simplify, -S    Mesh simplification (default: false)